TheHazzah/TYBW-Discord-Bot/README.md

 The moment a new episode lands on nyaa.si, this bot fires off an `@everyone` announcement in whatever Discord channel you point it at — complete with the torrent filename, a direct link, and seeder/leecher info pulled straight from the RSS feed.

-It polls nyaa every 5 minutes (configurable), keeps a local record of everything it's already announced so you never get a duplicate ping, and survives restarts without losing its memory.
+It polls nyaa every 5 minutes (configurable), and it's smart about what it announces.
+Multiple subgroups often upload the same episode within hours of each other — SubsPlease, Erai-raws, and others.
+The bot detects the episode number from the title and only ever pings once per episode, no matter how many groups upload it.
+The first one through wins, everything after gets silently skipped.

-The matching is intentionally strict.
+The matching is intentionally strict too.
 It won't ping you for a random Bleach filler repack or an older arc re-upload.
 It only fires when both `Bleach` and the specific arc subtitle — `The Calamity` or `Kashin-tan` — appear in the title together.

+Everything it's seen is saved locally so it survives restarts without losing its memory or sending duplicate pings.

 ---